-PROJECT ACTIVITIES SINCE JULY 2016
+PROJECT ACTIVITIES SINCE JULY 2017

-RESEARCH ACTIVITIES JULY 2016 - JUNE 2017
+RESEARCH ACTIVITIES JULY 2017 - JANUARY 2018

 Objective and Method.
 To address the problem statement attached to Phase 3, namely 'What are some of the barriers and enablers in residents' preparedness for hazards, and how can the existing strategies be improved?', we designed two studies that examined the role of community culture, specifically community attitudes and social norms, in motivating residents to engage in resilience building activities related to bushfires (study 1) and floods (study 2).
-Results from these studies will be presented in two Technical Reports, which are planned to be finalised in the first quarter of 2017-2018.
+Results from these studies are presented in two Technical Reports.